KlevGG/TrackerScreenshot/README.md

 - Remove line 14: `driver = webdriver.Chrome(ChromeDriverManager().install(), options=options)`
 - Replace it with `driver = webdriver.Edge(service=EdgeService(EdgeChromiumDriverManager().install()))`.

-This script was tested on two Windows 10 machines.
+*This script was tested on two Windows 10 machines.*

+<sub>Special thanks to FluxVelocorapotor and allegedlyundead for adding new trackers!</sub>